 The last drunk aggression episode I had was three years ago.
 What changed?
 One thing, I no longer drank as much as I used to.
 Because now I have no need for that.
 What else?
 My anger has found its outlet, and I no longer need to rely on alcohol to release it.
 I first realized that it was not an alcohol issue that I had, but rather an anger issue, when I danced, and anger surfaced.
 I need to add, that I was someone who was uncomfortable with sounds.
 I grew up having to suppress my emotions, thoughts and words.
 That verbalizing was a skill I lost.
 When anger meets me on the dance floor, my voice flooded and I could hear myself within the sound, with all the might, anger, pain and loss.
 Ever since anger founds its place on the dance floor, I never had a drunk aggression episode since then.

 And once again, before you go off, pitying me.
 Let me share with you a bit more of my journey.
 If I had a choice to change any event in my life, would I?
 Nah.
 Without all those sleepless and lonely nights, tears and anger, I wouldn’t be who I am today.
-I wouldn’t known how being helpless, lonely and rejected would have felt like.
-I wouldn’t have appreciated the courage in a hearty laughter, and comfortability in sitting in all sort of funky positions the way I do, or even going up to you, smile, say hi and give you a hug.
+I wouldn’t know how being helpless, lonely and rejected would have felt like.
+I wouldn’t have appreciated the courage in hearty laughter, and comfortability in sitting in all sorts of funky positions the way I do or even going up to you, smiling, saying hi and giving you a hug.
 I don’t think all those would have been possible.
 If it wasn’t for my past, I wouldn’t have embarked on my journey of self-healing, met so many wonderful people, and found my faith, spirituality and courage.

-Why did I had to go through anger, pain and sorrow, before I could meet joy.
+Why did I have to go through anger, pain and sorrow, before I could meet joy?
 Aptly said by Tao, how are we to know the light, if there was no dark.
 How are we to know and appreciate joy and compassion, had we not known its counterparts?
-Anger is something that makes many people uncomfortable, a part of self that people are often ashamed or feel guilty about.
+Anger is something that makes many people uncomfortable, a part of themselves that people are often ashamed or feel guilty about.
 But it is a part of us, part of our transformation, our self-healing.
 We all have it, just in various degrees, cloaked in different histories.
 Anger is where our transformation and power lies.
 Face it.
 Accept it.
-And start to relearn it, and re-know ourselves.
+And start to relearn it, and re-known ourselves.

 Lastly, a personal message to all who stayed with me till this point.
-It matters not that we had made mistakes in the past, it is the willingness to transform past mistakes into learning points, so that we may share this love and wisdom, so that others need not have such a tough time going through the same things.
+It matters not that we had made mistakes in the past, it is the willingness to transform past mistakes into learning points, so that we may share this love and wisdom so that others need not have such a tough time going through the same things.
 Not too much at least.
 And so.
 Be proud.
-Be proud of who you are, where you have came from, and where you are going from this point onwards.
-Share you light, and spread your joy and laughter.
+Be proud of who you are, where you have come from, and where you are going from this point onwards.
+Share your light, and spread your joy and laughter.